google-research/rlds/README.md

 interactions between a real environment and an agent.

 ```
-env = envlogger.EnvironmentLogger(
+env = envlogger.EnvLogger(
       environment,
       data_directory=`/tmp/mydataset`)
 ```

-Besides, two callbacks can be passed to the `EnviromentLogger` constructor to store per-step metadata and per-episode metadata.
+Besides, two callbacks can be passed to the `EnvLogger` constructor to store per-step metadata and per-episode metadata.
 See the [EnvLogger] documentation for more details.